gooftroop/treehouse/README.md

 ## Deployment

-Axon requires only a configuration object and an app-specific router.
+Treehouse requires only a configuration object and an app-specific router.
 Any method can be overridden.
-Remember, if you override a method in Axon, you must call `super.<method name>`.
+Remember, if you override a method in Treehouse, you must call `super.<method name>`.

-A basic example of consuming Axon:
+A basic example of consuming Treehouse:

 ```
-import Server from 'axon';
+import Server from 'treehouse';

 class MyServer extends Server {